jona799t/python-hotbit/README.md

 ```

 ### Cancel Order
-Cancel a select order
+Cancel a select order.
 ```python
 client.cancelOrder(market="ADA/USDT", order_id="4365873")
 ```

 ### Balance Query
-Query your balance on Hotbit
+Query your balance on Hotbit.
 ```python
 client.balanceQuery()
 ```

 ### Market Price
-Retreve the instant buy/sell price of a select market.
+Retrieve the instant buy/sell price of a select market.
 This function has some logic behind it meaning it does not only use Hotbit's endpoints to calculate.
 ```python
 market = "ADA/USDT"